Ganster1319/Financial-Estate-Management-/README.md

 *   Prioritize data integrity and validation on both frontend (initial checks) and backend (authoritative checks).
 *   Keep the initial setup and running process simple (provide clear instructions if using Vite/npm).
 *   Ensure UI responsiveness across common desktop and tablet screen sizes.
 *   **Incremental Build Recommended:** Even with Vue.js, prompt the AI to build features incrementally (e.g., setup, backend endpoints first, then frontend components one by one).
-Test each part.
+Test each part thoroughly.
 *   **API Communication:** Ensure clear communication patterns between the Vue.js frontend and the Flask backend API (using `fetch` or libraries like `axios`).
+*   **Geographical Map Complexity:** Implementing the Singapore map visualization (Feature 2.d) requires significant extra effort involving GeoJSON data sourcing/processing and integrating a mapping library (Leaflet); consider this an advanced feature or potential deferral.